Elekester/Starlit-Village/Guides/Catching Up.md

 This guide is for new players and veteran players alike hether your goal is to finish the story, to level your classes, to get the best gear, or to make a bunch of N-meseta for your Phasion needs.

 It is divided into three sections:
-- The first section covers meeting the BP requirements to get through the Main Story of PSO2: NGS and any tips that might help you complete the story.
+- [Main Story](#Main-Story) covers meeting the BP requirements to get through the Main Story of PSO2: NGS and any tips that might help you complete the story.
-- The second section covers meeting the BP requirements for Endgame content as well as tips for the current Endgame content.
+- [Postgame](#Postgame) covers meeting the BP requirements for Endgame content as well as good goals to set for the Endgame.
-- The third section contains appendicies covering the best methods to level up, upgrade your gear, and make N-meseta.
+- [Appendicies](#Appendicies) covers the best methods to level up, upgrade your gear, and make N-meseta to support the above sections.